 Dried pulses like chickpeas, beans and lentils are a big part of Turkish cuisine and we eat these staples almost daily; they are delicious, nutritious and easy to prepare.
 Beans, which were established in the early history of Anatolia, are wholesome and nutritious.
 They are a great source of source of protein, vitamin B1 and dietary fiber.
+I love beans and included many beans based salads, dips and mains at my Turkish cookery book, Ozlem’s Turkish Table, Recipes from My Homeland, available to order at this link.

 Pulse dishes are very popular at home as mezzes – such as this Warm hummus with red pepper flakes infused olive oil made from chickpeas, tahini, cumin and extra virgin olive oil.
 Have you ever had hummus served warm?
 That’s the way we enjoy hummus especially in southern Turkey, warming the hummus brings out the wonderful flavors of tahini, cumin and olive oil, and it is just delicious.